General

 We specialize in serving older adults, most of whom are 65 and older.
 During the admission process, you’ll be asked to provide medical and personal information as well as show that you have enough income and assets to support your care.
 Generally, your medical needs will be the primary factor in determining admission and what level of care is appropriate.

-Couples are welcome!
-Each individual must complete a separate application for admission and medical evaluation.
-There is a double occupancy rate for a second person in the Residential Living and Personal Care Apartments.
-Double occupancy rates do not apply to couples in the Carriage Homes.
+Couples, siblings and friends are welcome!
+Regardless of relationship, each individual must complete a separate application for admission and medical evaluation.
+There is a double occupancy rate for a second person living in the Residential Living and Personal Care Apartments.
+Double occupancy rates do not apply to those in the Carriage Homes.

 Yes, residents are encouraged to add their personal touch by bringing items like pictures and décor to help it feel like home!